top of page

 Stay Flexible and Adaptable

 Living off the grid requires flexibility.
-Things may not always go as planned, and that is okay.
+Things may not always go as planned, and that’s okay.
 Here are some tips for staying adaptable:

 • Problem-Solving: Develop problem-solving skills to tackle unexpected challenges.